 Top Q. Does clinical data support the use of chlorhexidine to help reduce the incidence of infection?

 A. Yes.
 Chlorhexidine-based antiseptics have been used globally for more than 50 years and have been widely used in Europe, Canada and Japan for more than 30 years.
 In the United States alone, more than 100 studies (excluding those focused on hygiene data) have been published, revealing positive outcomes related to the use of CHG-based antiseptics.
-Studies that used ChloraPrep skin antiseptic specifically, represent close to 25% of the published CHG data in the healthcare setting.
+Studies that used ChloraPrep preoperative skin preparation specifically, represent close to 25% of the published CHG data in the healthcare setting.

 A. Yes.
 A prospective blood culture study showed CHG was highly effective in reducing the contamination rate of blood cultures.
 The rate of blood culture contamination was lowered to 0.5% (1 of 215 cultures) with CHG.5

 Another blood culture study found that tincture of iodine yielded a slightly higher contamination rate than chlorhexidine.
 In addition, iodine tincture has the disadvantage of being toxic when used repeatedly, while toxicity was found to be very uncommon with chlorhexidine.6

 Top Q. Can you explain the science of ChloraPrep preoperative skin preparation?

 A. The chlorhexidine bisbiguanide groupings associate strongly to exposed anionic sites on the cell wall and cell membrane, particularly acidic phospholipids and proteins, causing displacement of divalent cations (Ca2+ and Mg2+).
 Bridging adjacent phospholipids in the cell membrane will cause a loss of structural integrity, reduce membrane fluidity and allow leakage of cellular materials.7